• Play the sound file

 And somebody thinks that Benjamin Netanyahu is going to hand over the entire West Bank, and half of Jerusalem too, to these psychopaths?
 Oh yeah, that'll happen.

-04 — Blame America first.
+04 — Latinos kill Latinos, blame America.
 Chutzpah of the week comes from Jorge Castaneda, who was Mexico's Foreign Minister under Vicente Fox, 2000 to 2003.

 Recall that last week 72 people were executed by gunmen in northern Mexico.
 These were would-be illegal immigrants into the U.S.A. from Ecuador.
 They'd come up through Honduras and then Guatemala to Mexico and were just 100 miles from Texas when they were spotted by a drug gang.
 The gang herded them into a nearby ranch, tied them all up, and demanded that they serve as drug mules to take narcotics into the U.S. When the Ecuadorians refused, the gunmen shot them, 58 men and 14 women.
 Two people survived somehow.